esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

     # end O_F
 ```

-The Submodel Execution Loop specifies two operators within the state update loop. $O_I$ and comes before $S$ and you can use it to send a message to the outside world with (part of) the current state.
+The Submodel Execution Loop specifies two operators within the state update loop. $O_I$ comes before $S$ and you can use it to send a message to the outside world with (part of) the current state.
 In this case, the $O_I$ operator is empty; we are not sending or storing any intermediate states.
 The original type annotations in the function definition serve the same purpose but we will be losing these once we are done connecting the model to MUSCLE.
 :::::

 :::

 ## The constructor

-To let a model communicate with the muscle manager, other submodels and the outside world we need to create a `libmuscle.Instance` object:
+To let a model communicate with the muscle manager, other submodels and the outside world, we need to create a `libmuscle.Instance` object:

 ```python
 from libmuscle import Instance